BielRoig/hfeb-guide/content/docs/matchup-spread/ponza.md

 Against GW, though, it's hard for it to stay in play long.
 Cards like **Ray of Revelation** are particularly annoying because they can remove Vineyard and then remain available from the graveyard to hit a future Survival.
 Many GW lists run at least a couple of Rays, so you can't take it for granted that Vineyard survives.

 That said, if Vineyard sticks, it can be very strong.
 In general, you convert green mana better than they do.
 You can use that mana for Survival, to develop multiple spells on the same turn, and to recover from mana denial.

-Unlike TerraGeddon, many of Ponza's lands enter tapped, only produce colorless, or require mana to activate.
-Plus, some versions don't have many creatures to cast naturally.
+Ponza's lands enter tapped, only produce colorless, or require mana to activate.
+Plus, they don't have many creatures to cast naturally.
 This makes Vineyard more asymmetrical in your favor.

 The limit is that Vineyard helps you put pieces on the board, but it doesn't help them stay there.
 If the problem is resolving Survival, Vineyard can help.
 If the problem is protecting it from Naturalize, Disenchant, or Ray, then a discard spell can be better because it covers both phases: it can strip a land destruction spell or a removal.